-Parents and guardians are required to provide proof of DC residency in person, at the school as part of the enrollment process.
+Parents and guardians are required to submit proof of DC residency to the school as part of the enrollment process.
+Follow the school's enrollment and residency verification processes.
 Only residents of the District can attend DC public and public charter schools tuition-free.
 To be a resident you have to be physically present in DC and submit valid documentation of DC residency.
 Learn more here.

 The School Finder is an online tool that allows families to search for schools based on address, grade, and program type.
 Families can also locate their DCPS in-boundary schools by using this tool.
 Use the School Finder to make a list of schools you are interested in learning more about for your child.
 You can download, email, and print your searches.
 The School Finder is available in English and Spanish.

 The DC School Report Card gives families a look into all public schools in the District.
 Families are able to search the interactive website for schools by location, program offerings, performance information from the School Transparency and Reporting (STAR) Framework, and much more.
 The DC School Report Card can help you answer some of the most critical questions about your child’s current school, and is a first step for parents and families thinking about their child’s next educational step.

 My School DC data is intended to inform families and support data-driven decisions.
 Here you will find year-over-year lottery data, including seats made available in the lottery and historical waitlist movement broken down by school and grade.